cchauve-canexia/BOVERI-510/README.md

 - output_dir: files are downloaded and unarchived in this directory, in a subdirectory run_id
 - s3: bucket where to fetch the files (in directory run_id)

+### count_samples
+Counts the number of samples of each group in a set of runs.

+Arguments:
+-  input_log_file: input log file from a set of runs